SAML-Toolkits/python3-saml/README.md

 #### SP setup ####

-The Onelogin's Python Toolkit allows you to provide the settings info in 2 ways: settings files or define a setting dict.
+The SAML Python Toolkit allows you to provide the settings info in 2 ways: settings files or define a setting dict.
 In the demo-django it used the first method.

 After set the ``SAML_FOLDER`` in the ``demo/settings.py``, the settings of the Python toolkit will be loaded on the Django web.